kmb40/aws-bootcamp-cruddur-2023/journal/week6.md

 <figcaption>ECS Cruddur Cluster Create</figcaption>
 <br/><br/>

-**IMPORTANT Note:** Be sure that the CruddurServiceExecutionRole has all of the required permissions.
+**IMPORTANT Note:** Be sure that the `CruddurServiceExecutionRole` has all of the required permissions in the attached policy `CruddurServiceExecutionPolicy` as follows:
-`CruddurServiceExecutionPolicy` with the following:
 ```
 {
     "Version": "2012-10-17",